6 Things to Prepare for Cyber Insurance, and Why They're Important

 Why is it important?

-5. IT Suppliers
+5. Prepare a List of IT Suppliers

-Outsourcing IT and cybersecurity functions to a third party like a Managed IT Service Provider (MSP) does not remove the responsibility of an organization for managing associated risks.
+prepare listOutsourcing IT and cybersecurity functions to a third party, like a managed IT service provider (MSP), does not remove the responsibility of an organization for managing associated risks.
 That's why this category looks at the quality and reputation of IT suppliers associated with your business.

 Why is it important?

 Preparing info on your IT suppliers will help insurers gauge the potential risks and impact your business might incur in a cyber attack.
-Insurers will want to know if your organization has mapped all outsourced cyber activities, with a list of the most relevant IT suppliers, as well as documentation about how outsourcing contracts are written and managed.
+Insurers will want to know if your organization has mapped all outsourced cyber activities with a list of the most relevant IT suppliers, as well as documentation about how outsourcing contracts are written and managed.

 Why is it important?